 Building your network and community is super important as you start and grow your practice, so we recommend making this small investment in cards.

 So, what are the elements of a strong business card?

-- The “Contact Me” essentials.
-Your name and credentials, the name of your practice (ignore this if you’re using your name!), email address, work phone and fax, and address (if you have one)
+- Your Contact Essentials: Your name, credentials, the name of your practice (ignore this if you’re using your name), email address, work phone and fax, and address (if you have one)

 - Your Specialty: If you’re an expert in bariatric nutrition counseling or have years of experience in clinical work, be sure to mention that.
 Declaring your specialization makes it easier for interested clients to reach out to you, but keep it as short as possible (the real estate is small!).

 - Next Appointment Reminder: Although this is completely optional, some choose to have this information on the back of their business cards.
 It’s an easy way to help your clients remember when their next meeting you.
 However, with Healthie, your clients will receive automated e-mail and text reminders already! 😉